jonwiseman/LFJ/README.md

 The get_events command returns all events in the LFJ database; it does not require any positional arguments.
 The syntax for this command is as follows:

 `@LFJ get_events`

+**Getting Help**
+The help command can be used to get help from the bot regarding available commands and specific command syntax.
+Running the command without supplying an additional argument will return a list of all available commands.
+The syntax for this command is as follows:

+`@LFJ help [COMMAND]`

+COMMAND: (optional) specific command to get help for